John Dabiri: Career

-From 2005 to 2009, Dabiri was an assistant professor at Caltech in aeronautics and biological engineering.
-He received tenure in 2009 and was promoted to full professor in 2010.
-In 2013-2014, he served as chair of the Faculty Board.
-During the 2014-15 school year, he was the Dean of Undergraduate Students.

-In 2015, Dabiri moved to Stanford University as a professor in civil, environmental, and mechanical engineering.
-There, he was also a senior fellow in Stanford's Center for Turbulence Research and founding director of the Catalyst for Collaborative Solutions initiative.
+From 2005 to 2009, Dabiri worked as an assistant professor at Caltech in aeronautics and biological engineering.
+He was promoted to full professor in 2010.
+From 2013 to 2014, he served as chair of the Faculty Board.
+During the following school year, he was the Dean of Undergraduates.
+In 2015, Dabiri became a professor in civil, environmental, and mechanical engineering at Stanford University.
+He was a senior fellow in Stanford's Center for Turbulence Research and founding director of the Catalyst for Collaborative Solutions initiative.
 In 2019, he returned to Caltech as the Centennial Chair Professor in aeronautics and mechanical engineering.
 Dabiri served on the President’s Council of Advisors on Science and Technology (PCAST) from 2021 to January 2025.

 Dabiri serves on the Board of Directors of NVIDIA Corporation, the Board of Trustees of the Gordon and Betty Moore Foundation, and the United States Secretary of Energy Advisory Board (SEAB), and as an advisor to X at Alphabet Inc. (formerly Google X).
 Additionally, he was the chair of the American Physical Society Division of Fluid Dynamics, and a member of the National Academies' Committee on Science, Technology, and Law.
 He served on the editorial boards of the Journal of Fluid Mechanics in 2016 and the Journal of the Royal Society Interface in 2014-2023.
 He was Co-Chairman of the U.S. National Committee for Theoretical and Applied Mechanics (USNC/TAM) in 2015-2018, and was a plenary lecturer at the 2022 USNC/TAM congress.
-He also took part in the Defense Science Study Group in 2014.